cloudmesh-community/hid-sp18-409/notebook.md

 * New Technology Abstract  - started on 02/02 and completed on 02/04
 * Cloud and Big Data Rest Service with Swagger - started on 02/12 and completed on 02/xx
 * New Technology Abstract_Github version - started on 02/16 and completed on 02/19
+* Technology paper - started on 02/26 and completed on 03/01